spsforks/QB64-Wiki/_MEMFILL.md

 ## Example(s)

+## Example(s)
-*Example:* Filling array values quickly using FOR loops or a simple memory fill.
+ Filling array values quickly using FOR loops or a simple memory fill.

 ```vb